 Introduction

 Making abstract art quilts touch my soul.
 The use and cost of redirected upscale fabrics motivate me.
 I know that am doing something good for the planet.
-Choosing colors and textures to piece together for my art quilts makes my heart sing.
+Choosing colors and textures to piece together my art quilts makes my heart sing.
 Scribble Quilting adds movement to the piece.

 Topics Covered: